Anagh09/Playwriter/README.md

 of a string so a casting to a double will be required before processing the request.

-• public double renovateLove(double partnerLove): Provided.
-No need to do anything.
-The ODE system.
+• public double renovateLove(double partnerLove): The ODE system.
 Given the lover’s love at time t, estimate the next love value for Romeo at time t + 1.
 This method provides the actual service.
 Note how the value of the ODE is stored in attribute currentLove.